long-da/long-da.github.io/content/authors/admin/_index.md

   # and uncomment the lines below.
   - icon: cv
     icon_pack: ai
-    link: uploads/resume.pdf
+    link: uploads/Da.pdf

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a Ph.D. student in computer science at [the Kahlert School of Computing, University of Utah](https://www.cs.utah.edu/).
-I received my B.Sc degree from the University of Arizona.
+I received my B.Sc degree in computer science and mathematics from the University of Arizona.
 <!-- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"} -->